grafana/loki/docs/sources/send-data/otel/native_otlp_vs_loki_exporter.md

 - **Simplified querying:** Loki’s native OTel endpoint leverages Structured Metadata, which makes it easier to reference the attributes and other fields from the OTel LogRecord without having to use json or logfmt parsers for decoding the data at query time.
 - **More modern high context data model:** Better aligned with modern observability practices than the older json based model.

-## What needs to be done to switch from LokiExporter to native OTel ingestion format?
+## What do you need to do to switch from LokiExporter to native OTel ingestion format?

-- Point OpenTelemetry Collector to Loki's native OTel ingestion endpoint as explained [here](https://grafana.com/docs/loki/<LOKI_VERSION>/send-data/otel/#loki-configuration).
+- Point your OpenTelemetry Collector to Loki's native OTel ingestion endpoint as explained [here](https://grafana.com/docs/loki/<LOKI_VERSION>/send-data/otel/#loki-configuration).
-- Rewrite LogQL queries in various places, including dashboards, alerts, starred queries in Grafana Explore, etc. to query OTel logs as per the new format.
+- Rewrite your LogQL queries in various places, including dashboards, alerts, starred queries in Grafana Explore, etc. to query OTel logs as per the new format.